Nicky Campbell: Radio

 In 1997 he joined the news and sport network BBC Radio 5 Live, when offered the job by Roger Mosey, the station's head.
 He presented the mid-morning phone in show for five years before replacing Julian Worricker in the breakfast slot in January 2003, co-presenting initially with Victoria Derbyshire.
 In 2001, when Radio 2 wanted a replacement for Jimmy Young, he said that he was the BBC's choice and detailed a series of meetings between himself and the controller of Radio 2.
 However, the BBC later said that Campbell had initiated the meetings himself, and his public revelations about private negotiations was criticised by Director General Greg Dyke.
 From 2004 to 2011, he co-presented the programme with Shelagh Fogarty.
 In May 2011, Fogarty left the breakfast show and was replaced by Rachel Burden.
 Campbell started presenting a one hour at 9am phone-in Your Call after the main show.
 Burden and Campbell presented together until 2021, when Campbell moved to a two-hour phone-in programme from 9am to 11am every weekday morning.

-Between April and October 2023 his show was broadcast on the BBC News Channel, the iPlayer and BBC Two. and is still regularly televised for the most contentious and popular issues.
+Between April and October 2023 his show was broadcast on the BBC News Channel, the iPlayer and BBC Two.

-His radio career also includes notable work for Radio 2.
+His radio career also includes work for Radio 2.
 In January 2019 Campbell presented Engelbert; 60 years of song, a musical retrospective and in-depth interview with Engelbert Humperdink.
 Following the success of that programme he interviewed Francis Rossi of Status Quo for another Radio 2 special – Here we Are and Here We Go which was broadcast in May 2019.
 In August of that year, as part of the Radio 2 Beatles pop-up station he presented an hour-long interview live from Abbey Road studios with Giles Martin – A Day in the Life – Nicky Campbell meets Giles Martin.

 In his time at Radio 5 Live, Campbell has covered four Olympic Games, three Football World Cups and three European Championships and every general election and referendum since 1997.
-He has won many awards for his radio work.
 In 1999 he was voted Variety Club Radio Personality of the year.
 He has won several Sony Awards, including five gold, and in 2017 he and Rachel Burden won the Aria Award for "Best Speech Presenter Breakfast".

 In 2014 Campbell was inducted into the Arqiva Radio Academy Hall of Fame, which recognises the "immense contribution that celebrated broadcasters and presenters have made to UK audio and radio over many years."